markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/aesthetics.md

 <ul style="list-style-type: decimal; margin-left: 20px;">

-- To further improve the university's aesthetics, the management could prioritize timely repairs of facilities, ensuring that broken amenities in lounges and common areas are fixed promptly.
-- Additionally, as renovations continue, it would be beneficial to keep the student body informed of progress and timelines to manage expectations and maintain a sense of momentum in the university's development.
-- Expanding green spaces and maintaining the campus's arboretum status could also enhance the overall aesthetic appeal.
+- To further enhance the student experience, the university could continue its renovation projects to ensure all facilities remain modern and functional.
+- Additionally, maintaining the balance between urban convenience and green spaces will be crucial for the well-being of students.
+- Expanding on the diversity of housing options and ensuring that all students have access to high-quality accommodations could also be beneficial.
+- Keeping the campus clean and well-maintained, especially during construction phases, will help preserve the positive aesthetic impressions.

 </ul>
     </Tab>